How to Tell if Someone Unmatched You on Tinder

 On iOS, this is done by double-tapping on the Home button on the iPhone 8 and earlier.
 On later models, you’ll need to either swipe up from the bottom of the display and hold your finger for a moment, or swipe up and to the right to open your list of apps.
 Find the Tinder application in your list of running apps on your phone and swipe up to force close the app from your device (on the iPhone X, you’ll need to long press on the app and click the red X in the corner of the app).
 Once you’ve successfully close the application, restart the app to see if the conversation and match have returned to your account.

-On Android, most devices have a dedicated Recent Apps button, either on the hardware of the device or within the virtual buttons on your display (Google Pixel, LG G6, Galaxy S8, etc).
-Unlike iOS, apps are presented in a vertical carousel, not horizontal like iOS.
-Still, force closing an app is completed the same way as iOS—swipe away the app from your list.
-On Android, you can also head into your App settings to force close the app without swiping it away from your Recent Apps.
+On Android, most devices have a dedicated Recent Apps button, either on the hardware of the device or within the virtual buttons on the display.
+Unlike iOS, apps are presented in a vertical carousel.
+Force closing an app is completed the same way as iOS—swipe away the app from your list.
+On Android, you can also go into your App settings to force close the app without swiping it away from your Recent Apps.

 Consider Yourself Blocked

 Sometimes when you’ve been unmatched, you might feel determined to find that lost connection again.
 Although it’s understandable that someone might feel this way, it’s really not productive.
 Since unmatching is a permanent action, there is a slim possibility that the unmatch was accidental.
 However, in many cases, the other party unmatched for a reason, and your best bet is to respect their decision and move on.
 Love is something that has to flow naturally; it can’t be compelled or coerced.
 And in any case, once people have unmatched, Tinder flags their accounts for one another, so that they don’t show up again in the card stack.
 Once the other person has unmatched you, you’re not going to see them again without an account reset.